-2.2 BASIS OF PREPARATION
+2.1 BASIS OF PREPARATION

 These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
-They have been prepared under the historical cost convention, except for investments in financial products and preferred shares, which have been measured at fair value.
+They have been prepared under the historical cost convention, except for investments in financial products, preferred shares and a unlisted equity investment, which have been measured at fair value.
 These financial statements are presented in Renminbi ("RMB") and all values are rounded to the nearest thousand except when otherwise indicated.